TencentEdgeOne/wp-ecommerce-docker-demo/readme.md

 The default admin login info is
 UserName: admin, Password: 12345
 Remember to change your password after logged in to ensure safety of your site.

+#### Hareware requirement
+To ensure the frontend application can properly access service data, please confirm the server meets the minimum hardware requirements of 2 CPU cores and 2GB RAM.